rjangid631/rjangid631/README.md

 ### 👋 Hi there, I'm Rohan Jangid (@rjangid631)

 🚀 Passionate Full Stack Developer (specializing in Java and Python)
-🎓 Currently pursuing a degree in Computer Engineering
+🎓 Currently Graduated from Savitribai Phule University in Computer Engineering
 👀 Interested in building scalable web applications and solving real-world problems
 💻 Looking to collaborate on innovative Full Stack Development projects
 📬 Reach me at: **rohanjangid631@gmail.com**